TorzAway/lazbis/README.md

 Being maintained by Kroaking DaKnightsAway until such time as incorporated into
 official LazBis by AQuietOne.

+Main difference:
-Main difference: This version is a work in progress for ALL Pre-Anguish BIS.
+This version is a work in progress for Pre-Anguish BIS gear, augments, clickies on ALL CLASSES.

 ## Credits
 Initial anguish and DSK standalone scripts provided by Dlilah and ... from Verticordious.